mmw5hy/CodepathWeek7/README.md

 ## Pentesting Report

-1. (Required) Vulnerability Name or ID
+1. Authenticated Cross-Site Scripting (XSS) via Media File Metadata
-  - [ ] Summary:
+  - [ ] Summary: Meta information in audio files isn't sanitized by Wordpress correctly, so Wordpress is vulnerable to a XSS attack if an audio file containing XSS is placed in an audio playlist.
-    - Vulnerability types:
+    - Vulnerability types: XSS
-    - Tested in version:
+    - Tested in version: 4.2 (Released on 2015-04-23)
-    - Fixed in version:
+    - Fixed in version: 4.2.13
   - [ ] GIF Walkthrough:
   - [ ] Steps to recreate:
   - [ ] Affected source code: